Mark Simpson bravely gets to the bottom of the US Army’s gay porn scandal

 Besides, Dink was right: it would make for a better, more ‘interactive’ story than simply observing from behind the lines.
 (Even if it turned out to be too good a story for Salon.)

 “This is very brave of you, Mark,” Dink had purred at me as I climbed onto the bed.

 “It’s not bravery,” I retorted.
 “You know what it’s called?
 It’s called LACK!…OF!…SENSE!”

-So the three of us went through most of the gay porn ‘foreplay’ repertoire in almost every queer Rubik’s Cube possibility.
+The three of us went through most of the gay porn ‘foreplay’ repertoire in every queer Rubik’s Cube possibility.
 But it felt more like horseplay than gay sex.
-Actually, if felt too friendly to be gay sex.
-(Even Jason’s deep-throated implorations to, “Yeah, fuck my bitch-ass good!!” seemed to emanate from a different place than, say, Falcon videopacs.)
+Actually, it felt too friendly to be gay sex.
+(Even Jason’s deep-throated implorations to, “Yeah, fuck my bitch-ass good!!” seemed to emanate from a different place than, say, Falcon Videopacs.)

 After I’d bonded with my co-stars – and towelled off – Jason asked me earnestly: “So tell me man, who was the best at sucking dick, Carl or me?”

 “Well, er, I don’t want to hurt any feelings…” I mumbled.
 “But that would be you, Jason.”